wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 __Implement a Linked List__

 1. Need to create a representation of a Node (or Vertex).
-2. Write a function `add` that appends a new value to the end of the list.
+2. Write a method `add_to_tail` that appends a new value to the end.
-3. Write a function `length` that returns the length of a list.
+3. Write a method `length` that returns the length of a list.
-4. Write a function `print` that nicely prints the list.
+4. Overide the `to_s` method to nicely print the list.
 5. Bonus: Write a function `remove` to remove a node from the list.

 Tree